alliance-genome/agr_blast_service_configuration/README.md

 ### Initial configuration

-This only needs to be done once in a repo.
+This only needs to be done once in a local repo.

 ```shell
 poetry run pre-commit install